How credit cards work – how they may affect your credit rating

 Disadvantage: Cash withdrawals

 You may incur a charge whenever you use your credit card to withdraw cash, whether locally or abroad.
 This includes the use of ATMs and may extend to other uses, including buying travellers’ cheques and making payments to other accounts.
+Withdrawing cash (also known as a cash advance) from a credit card can have a negative impact on your credit score.
+Lenders may look at this unfavourably as it can be an indication of poor money management especially if there are multiple cash advances in a short period of time.

 There are other potential advantages and disadvantages of having a credit card.
 You can view some of these here.